 Navadurga dance, also known as the most prestigious mask dance of Bhaktapur.
 It has the longest mask ritual continual starting from October to June.
 The gatha community is responsible for all the masks making procedure, where only a designated chitrakar family works on mask making.

 The Navadurga dance is devoted to the nine powerful deities and is believed that they were isolated to protect the city.
-The names of those deities are Brahmayani, Indrayani, kumari, Mahakali, Mahalaxmi, Tripura Sundari, Barahi, Vaishnavi and Maheshwari, where Tripura Sundari and Mahalaxmi don’t seem dancing in street ceremonies.
+The names of those deities are Brahmayani, Indrayani, kumari, Mahakali, Mahalaxmi, Tripura Sundari, Barahi, Vaishnavi, and Maheshwari, where Tripura Sundari and Mahalaxmi don’t seem dancing in street ceremonies.
 The Mahalaxmi is called the most powerful deity who surpasses the power of taleju to other deities.
 Taleju is the oldest form of Durga.

-Although this dance is named after nine deities, there are thirteen characters and masks according to it.
+Although this dance is named after nine deities, there are fifteen characters and masks according to it.
 The other masks besides navadurga are of Shiva, Ganesha, bhairava, seto bhairava, sima, and duma.
 Here, the mask of shiva is carried by Ganesha, who is the elder son of lord shiva and bhairava always dances with Mahakali.

 Aarati is a process of offering oil lamps to the deities.
 While doing aarati, few Newari girls do a dance performance, which we called aarati dance.
 This dance is done to gain peace and prosperity in the community.
 Due to our Nepali culture, we believed that every guest is the countenance of God.
 So, to welcome and please them this dance is done in different places.